 In the past, people met through friends, associations, and workplaces.
 Today, much happens on mobile phones.
 Sure, the apps made dating efficient.
 But efficient isn't the same as working well.
+That's why more and more people today are searching for something else and a more genuine experience asking questions like:

 And it's not 'because everything was better in the past'.
 It's a longing for something that feels more real.